jesselpalmer/node-emojis/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](./CONTRIBUTING.md) for details.

+We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.

 ## 📄 License